Urigo/graphql-modules/README.md

 - [Simple GraphQL-Modules example](./examples/basic)
 - [Using dependenecy injection in GraphQL Modules](./examples/basic-with-dependency-injection)
 - You can also take a look at the [graphql-modules-seed](https://github.com/darkbasic/graphql-modules-seed) repository.

-## Documentation

-Documentation is available at [graphql-modules.com](https://graphql-modules.com/docs/introduction/getting-started) or inside the [docs](./docs/) directory,

 ## GraphQL Code Generator integration